 Save a Job Search: Saved Filters allow you to save a previous search so you don't have to fill out search criteria again.
-To create a Saved Filter, follow these steps: Video.
+To create a Saved Filter, follow these steps: Instructions.

 On-Campus Interviews: After applying to a position, you may be selected to interview.
 To schedule an interview, follow these steps: Instructions.

 Upcoming Events: Many events are posted on Handshake including career fairs, employer recruitment tables, networking events, information sessions, and open interview dates.
 To learn about upcoming events, follow these steps: